The Webby Awards

 In 1998, Tiffany co-founded The International Academy of Digital Arts & Sciences with Maya Draisin and Spencer Ante.
 The academy now has over 1000 members and still serves as The Webbys’ judging body.

 After a decade devoting her time building The Webby Awards, she brought in Recognition Media to run The Webby Awards.
-Today she focuses her time exclusively on her filmmaking and lecturing, and as Director of The Moxie Institute.
-Her work today merges the worlds of film, the Internet, and social change.
-The 15th Annual Webby Awards received nearly 10,000 entries from all 50 states and over 60 countries worldwide.
-The Webby Awards is presented by The International Academy of Digital Arts and Sciences.
-The 15th Annual Webbys were held in New York City in June 20.
+Today she focuses her time exclusively on her filmmaking, writing and lecturing, and as Director of her nonprofit film studio, Let it Ripple.
+Her work merges the worlds of film, the Internet, and social change.